alonzi/monte-carlo/README.md

 ## Hussain's Reaction
 ![](https://github.com/alonzi/monte-carlo/blob/f9434adeb8b6f831f80ab1db36c499bcb094d93d/images/disappointed.jpg)

 I was wrong, but refused to believe it.
 So Hussain gave me the same look this cricket fan gave.
 But I knew I was right and the way I was going to prove it was with a Monte Carlo simulation.
 Hussain and his theoretical garbage could not stand up to the awesome power of my simulations ...
 As it turned out, the simulations proved him correct and I was wrong.
+But the lesson I learned that day endures.
+And my goal is to help you learn same lesson.

+## When in doubt, just Monte Carlo it.

 # The casino at Monte Carlo
 ![](https://github.com/alonzi/monte-carlo/blob/f83926a62f869a209d41a5022cb750c8a47930d0/images/Monte_Carlo_Casino,_Monaco_-_interior-_(2)_(32774947955).jpg)